deniseiras/ACADEMIC_ABSA_beer/README.md

-# brejas_analysis

-This repository contains the methodology tasks of the paper:

-"Aspect Based Sentiment Analysis for identifying preferred characteristics of Brazilian beers"
+# Aspect Based Sentiment Analysis for identifying preferred characteristics of Brazilian beers

+This repository contains the methodology tasks of the paper.

 Methods: